Vinjul1704/er-tas/README.md

 If you want to learn more about zips and ER speedrunning in general, join the SpeedSouls Discord server: http://discord.speedsouls.com/

-Feel free to message me directly via Discord as well if you have any questions: ViRazY#0594 (ID: 223504456476655618)
+Feel free to message me directly via Discord as well if you have any questions: virazy (ID: 223504456476655618)